pydio/pydio-sdk-java-v2/README.md

           System.out.println("Downloaded content : " + new String(out.toByteArray()));

       } catch (IOException e) {
-          e.printStackTrace();
+            //Log.e("IO", e.getMessage());
       }
 ```

 ### 3 - Error handling

 When an operation failed an IOException is thrown.
-The  <em>PydioClient</em> <em>responseStatus()</em> method can tell more about the reasons.
+The  <em>pydio.sdk.java.Pydio8</em> <em>responseStatus()</em> method can tell more about the reasons.
 That method return a constant integer that can be one of these following values:

 + Pydio.ERROR_NOT_A_SERVER
 There is no Pydio server configured on the specified address